dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 <!--vert-->

-Elements may have any type but all elements must have the same type
+elements may have any type but all elements must have the same type

 ```sml
 [(1, "one"), (2, "two")] : (int*string) list;